vzool/docs/api/admin-guide/field-types.md

 In order to support multiple SQL vendors (MySQL, PostgreSQL, MS-SQL, etc) Directus has a generalized set of field types allowing for more control over API output (`array`, `json`, `boolean`, etc) and to better define system data (`m2o`, `alias`, `group`, etc).
 When creating or updating fields within the API, you also send a vendor-specific datatype for more granular DBA control over data storage.

-* `alias` – Fields that do not save data or do not have corresponding database columns
+* `alias` – Fields that do not have corresponding column in the database
 * `array` – Standard array format in API response
 * `boolean` – `true` or `false`
-* `datetime` – A date and time in ISO format, eg: `2018-09-19T14:00:43.381Z`
+* `datetime` – A date and time in ISO format, eg: `2018-09-19T14:00:43+00:00`
 * `date` – Date, eg: `2018-09-19`
 * `time` – Time, eg: `14:09:22`
 * `file` – Foreign key to `directus_files.id`